-Albemarle County Staffing Standards Teacher/TA school resources are in • Based upon language fluency and evaluated with nationally recognized tools.
-Multi- school resources are in the newcomer centers that serve students from multiple schools as well as budgeted growth positions that are not assigned until needs are evaluated.
-ESOL Total \$2,238,343 \$2,295,867 32.53 \$2,641,068 35.86 100.00%
+Albemarle County Staffing Standards Teacher/TA Based upon language fluency and evaluated with nationally recognized tools.
+Multischool resources are in the newcomer centers that serve students from multiple schools as well as budgeted growth positions that are not assigned until needs are evaluated.
+ESOL Total \$2,238,343 \$2,295,867 32.53 \$2,638,833 35.86 100.00%